raomayurs/mandelbrotFractalGeneratorWebApp/README.md

 ```
 Run `node node/test.js` to execute a local NodeJS example to generate a fractal using WASM.

-### Deployment

-To deploy the Mandelbrot Fractal Generator web app, follow these steps:
+## Deployment of Web App

-1. The web app is hosted directly on AWS S3 as public files.
+The Mandelbrot Fractal Generator web app is seamlessly hosted on Github using [Github Pages](https://pages.github.com).

+Alternatively, if you prefer hosting on Amazon S3, follow these steps:

-2. After making changes, ensure the following files are uploaded to your S3 bucket:
+1. Upload the following files to your S3 bucket: `mandelbrot.js`, `mandelbrot.wasm`, and `index.html`.
-   - `mandelbrot.js`
-   - `mandelbrot.wasm`
-   - `index.html`
-3. Make sure all uploaded files are set to Public access.
+2. Ensure that the uploaded files have public access permissions.
-4. To run the web app, use the public S3 URL for the `index.html` object.
+3. Utilize the public S3 URL for `index.html` to access and use the web app.

+This flexibility allows you to choose the hosting solution that best suits your preferences.